atcbosselut/comet-commonsense/README.md

 Use the `--do_eval` flag and set `--eval_data_file` to the validation set.

-To get BLEU scores, run `python -m comet.evaluate` with the following arguments:
+To get BLEU scores, run `python -m comet2.evaluate` with the following arguments:

 ```
 usage: evaluate.py [-h] [--in_file IN_FILE]